Cost of Flat Roof Replacement With a Pitched Roof

 Get Prices

-How Much Does It Cost to Convert a Flat Roof to a Pitched Roof?
+How Much To Replace a Flat Roof With a Pitched Roof?

 The average cost of converting a flat roof to a pitched roof is around £3,000 to £4,500, although this is dependent on the type of materials used during construction, whether or not scaffolding will be used and the size of the roof.